thescientist13/greenwood-lume/README.md

 Commands:

 - `npm run dev` - start the dev server
-- `npm run start` - generate a production build and serve it
+- `npm start` - generate a production build and serve it

 ## Observations